Warnings: gore, murder.

 Wen Ning’s awareness came to him within a minute.
 He spent it looking from a distance as murmurs shivered over the crowd.
-Wen Yuan cried over Lan Wangji’s leg; Lan Wangji looked at a loss for what to do; a woman near them said, “Be kinder to your son, master.”
+Wen Yuan cried over Lan Wangji’s leg; Lan Wangji looked at a loss for what to do; a woman near them said, “Be kinder to your son, young master.”

 Wei Wuxian rubbed a hand over his face and tried not to let sickness rush up his throat.

 Lan Wangji saw him, and he was not as easily fooled as the villagers by a wide hat and a scarf.
 He must have noticed the color of Wen Ning’s skin and the ever-cold aura around him.
-One of his pale hand grabbed Bichen’s pommel, and the other took hold of Wen Yuan’s collar, ready to pull him out of harm’s way.
+One of his pale hands grabbed Bichen’s pommel, and the other took hold of Wen Yuan’s collar, ready to pull him out of harm’s way.

-Wei Wuxian forced out, “Lan Zhan.”
+Wei Wuxian made himself call, “Lan Zhan.”

 Lan Wangji’s head immediately turned in his direction.